Header images courtesy of No Milkshake No Life (via Facebook) and BaseHall Bar

 Although American fast-food chain Five Guys is well-known for its hamburgers and milkshake, its grilled cheese ($45) is most certainly worth a try.
 Coming in at quite a low price (compared to most other restaurants), the sandwich consists of a huge amount of oozing yellowish cheese enveloped by two slices of thick white bread.
 Don’t forget to snack yourself silly on a free-of-charge peanut extravaganza as well!

 As its name suggests, longstanding breakfast and late-night stalwart The Flying Pan is famous for its grilled delicacies, and grilled cheese sandwiches are no exception.
-Made with a total of five kinds of cheese, the classic grilled cheese ($41) is a true gem and extremely ooey and gooey!
+Made with a total of five kinds of cheese, the classic grilled cheese ($41) is a true gem.

 There is also an array of other grilled cheese options for you to choose from.
 Give your grilled cheese sandwiches a breakfast twist with the bacon-and-eggs-stacked breakfast grilled cheese ($50) or increase the indulgence with a French onion grilled cheese sandwich ($60), complete with sauteéd mushrooms, slow-cooked onions, and brie.
 Time to feta-fetch them out!